Dick's Sporting Goods to buy Foot Locker for $2.4 billion

 The footwear industry has been growing increasingly concerned over Mr. Trump's trade war with other countries, particularly China.
 Athletic shoe makers have invested heavily in production in Asia.

 Shares of sporting goods and athletic shoe companies have been under pressure all year.
-Foot Locker's stock price has tumbled more than 40% this year.
-The company's shares surged $10.78, or nearly 84%, to $23.65 before the start of trade on Thursday.
+Before the Dick's deal, Foot Locker's stock price has tumbled more than 40% this year.
+Foot Locker shares surged $10.90, or nearly 85%, to $23.78 after the start of trade on Thursday.

 About 97% of the clothes and shoes purchased in the U.S. are imported, predominantly from Asia, according to the American Apparel & Footwear Association.
 Using factories overseas has kept labor costs down for U.S. companies, but neither they nor their overseas suppliers are likely to absorb price increases due to new tariffs.